Manaslu Base Camp Trek

 The varying altitude is another factor that may cause difficulty during the trek.
-The Manaslu Trek begins at the altitude of 710m at Soti Khola, taking you up to the trek’s highest point at Larke La Pass at 5160m.
+The Manaslu Trek begins at 710m at Soti Khola, taking you up to the trek’s highest point at Larke La Pass at 5160m.
 The body goes through considerable changes in the surroundings, and you must be able to adjust to that.
-Thus, there is a high chance of getting altitude sickness on this trek.
+Thus, there is a high chance of altitude sickness on this trek.

 So, it would help if you prepared yourself to tackle all the risks of altitude sickness.
 Learning about altitude sickness and its symptom can be highly helpful.
 In addition to that, please consult your doctor regarding altitude sickness and its medication before the trek.

 Manaslu Base Camp Trek Cost